Midlands Urology was founded by Mr Peter Cooke MB ChB MD FRCS England FRCS Ireland FRCS (Urology).

 All complex cancer cases are discussed and treatment-planning decisions considered in a specialist multi-disciplinary forum, to ensure the highest standards of care, quality assurance and clinical accountability.

 Mr Peter Cooke MB ChB MD FRCS England FRCS Ireland FRCS (Urology) is a leading urological surgeon and cancer specialist at the Royal Wolverhampton NHS Trust.
-He is the Urology Clinical Director, chair of the Specialist Multidisciplinary Team, and member of the Trust Cancer Board.
-He is the leading robotic surgeon in the Midlands region and has personally performed over 1000 complex urological cases.
-His annual robotic radical prostatectomy case load is now three times the national average.
+He is the Clinical Lead in Urology for the Black Country and West Birmingham Integrated Care System, chair of the Trust Senior Medical Staff Committee, and chair of the West Midlands Cancer Alliance Urology Expert Advisory Group.
+His former roles include Urology Clinical Director, chair of the Specialist Multidisciplinary Team, and member of the Trust Cancer Board.
+He is the leading robotic surgeon in the Midlands region and has personally performed over 1500 complex urological cases.
+He is ranked among the top 20 prostate cancer surgeons in the UK, in the Daily Mail Good Doctor guide 2018.
+His annual robotic radical prostatectomy case load is over 100 cases a year.
+He has performed over 1000 robotic and laparoscopic prostatectomies.
+NHS data in 2021 showed complication rates and length of hospital stay in the best 5% nationally.

 He is the first surgeon in any speciality to offer daVinci robot-assisted surgery in the Midlands region.
 In 2010/11 he led the introduction of robotic surgery at the Royal Wolverhampton Hospitals NHS Trust, and through his clinical vision, leadership and commitment to surgical excellence, has set the standard in surgical precision for other surgeons to follow.